 Contributions may be original research, reviews of research, pedagogical or administrative promising practices, policy implications, and essays on theoretical, organizational or professional issues.
 The anticipated audience of EPiCHE is comprised of scholars from many disciplines, faculty development professionals, student affairs professionals, policymakers, and administrators in Catholic higher education, non-profit and community partners, and a broad spectrum of other interested parties.

-Volume One, Issue One of EPiCHE will launch in fall 2014 with approximately six articles, reviews, and essays.
-From that point forward, EPiCHE will capitalize on the flexibility of the electronic press format and publish new contributions on an ongoing basis.
-Volume Two, Issue One will launch in spring 2015, with new contributions added to that volume approximately every four months.
+Volume One, Issue One of EPiCHE launched in spring 2015 with four articles, reviews, and essays.
+From this point forward, EPiCHE will capitalize on the flexibility of the electronic press format and publish new contributions on an ongoing basis.
+New contributions will be added approximately every four months.
 From time to time, the journal may publish an issue on a special topic, such as women, poverty, or interfaith initiatives.

 The Editors of EPiCHE are Jennifer M. Pigza, Ph.D.
-(Academic Chair of MA in Leadership for Social Justice, firstname.lastname@example.org) and Marshall J. Welch, Ph.D.
-(Director of Catholic Institute for Lasallian Social Action, email@example.com).
+(Director of the Catholic Institute for Lasallian Social Action, email@example.com) and Marshall J. Welch, Ph.D.
+(Assistant Vice Provost for Engagement, firstname.lastname@example.org).
 The Editorial Review Board for EPiCHE represents the breadth and depth of the journal’s readership.
 Current editorial review board members are:

 - Lina Dostilio, Duquesne University